 The method used to determine the incidence of the contributions in various years is called the actuarial cost method.
 For this valuation, the entry age actuarial cost method has been used.
-Under this method, or essentially any actuarial cost method, the contributions required to meet the difference between current assets and the present value of all future benefits are allocated each year between two elements:
+A description of the entry age actuarial cost method is provided in Appendix A. Under this method, or essentially any actuarial cost method, the contributions required to meet the difference between current assets and the present value of all future benefits are allocated each year between two elements: